qq1012510777/cuDFNsys/Manual/Manual.md

 ```

 ## 6. GUI
-Now, _cuDFNsys_ has a simple GUI.
+Now, _cuDFNsys_ has a simple GUI, which can be run on Ubuntu or Windows WSL.
 To use this, make sure the _cuDFNsys_ library has been compiled: the file `libcuDFNsys.a` should appear in `~/cuDFNsys/lib`.

 First, `cd cuDFNsys/GUI`, and then `make`.
 The `make` command here will compile four executables in the current directory: `DFN_Gen`, `DFN_Mesh`, `DFN_Flow` and `Transform2DH5ParticleDataTo3D`.
 So, once `make` command finished, you can see the four executables in the `cuDFNsys/GUI` directory.
 How to build _cuDFNsys_ can be found in README.md.